JonMarten/miamiPlot/README.md

 # miamiPlot
-R code for the miamiPlot package
+R code for the miamiPlot package.
+Please contact for the package tgz.